 Chingri Malai curry is a signature Bengali prawn delicacy prepared with jumbo prawns or Shrimp and coconut milk.
 Before going further with the recipe, let me tell you this dish has its origin outside Bengal and even India.
 Yes, you read it right.
 I will talk about the same below.

 My Chingri Malai Curry memories!

 I remember cooking it for the first time when I was 18 years old.
-Though I have cooked it several times after that, however, I still remember that first time at my grandmother’s place.
-We used to visit my Dida’s house on the subsequent Sunday of Jamai Shashti (a famous ritual prevailed in West Bengal to worship for the wellbeing of Son in Laws by their respective Mother in Laws) for a grand family gathering.
+Though I have cooked it several times after that, however, I still remember that first time at my grandmother's place.
+We used to visit my Dida’s house on the subsequent Sunday of Jamai Shashti (a famous ritual prevailed in West Bengal to worship for the well-being of Son in Laws by their respective Mothers-in-law) for a grand family gathering.
 The occasion was celebrated with lots of authentic and special Bengali dishes.
-Being part of a Middle-Class Joint family we were mostly served with normal food and naturally waiting for those kinds of special occasions to taste special delicacies.
+Being part of a Middle-Class Joint family we were mostly served normal food and naturally waited for those kinds of special occasions to taste special delicacies.